CLINDA-AAU/ccostr/README.md

 </p>

-If cost history is present, the above estimator may be improved by using the ZT estimator *(Zhao and Tian, 2001)*.
+If cost history is present, the above estimate may be improved by using the ZT estimator *(Zhao and Tian, 2001)*.

 <p align="center">